venantvr/Neo4j.Tools.Write/README.md

-# Introspection.Lite
+# Neo4j.Tools.Write

 Goal: to be able to push a complex graph of entities into a Neo4j database by matching objects with nodes, and navigation properties with relations.
 This project is based on the official *Neo4jClient* API and the *Neo4jClient.Extension* extension library.
-This library allows to transfer, with a fluent syntax, objects and their dependencies into a Neo4j database.
+This library allows to transfer, with a fluent syntax, an object model into a Neo4j database.

 Example: imagine you built by introspection a list of all classes and namespaces embedded in your assemblies.
 Each namespace contains a set of classes.
 For persisting this network of dependencies, you should be able to write it as it figures below.